 All payments and fees are non-refundable.

 *Financial aid and scholarships are available for students who are unable to pay the full tuition fee.
 Proof of financial limitation is required.
-To apply for financial aid, please complete the Financial Aid
+To apply for financial aid, please complete the Financial Aid form.

 ACMF aspires to make high-quality music education accessible to all students, regardless of financial need.
 Scholarships are available for students who are unable to pay the full tuition fee.
 Proof of financial limitation is required.